Listen Get

 The mechanism design presented here represents one point in a broader design space of democratic innovations.
 Alternative aggregation methods (Bradley-Terry models, Bayesian updating, deep learning approaches), different elicitation formats (rating scales, probability distributions, stochastic choice), and various institutional embeddings (legislative priority-setting, constitutional conventions, international treaty negotiations) warrant systematic exploration.

 The mechanism is implementable with current technology, grounded in validated theory, and supported by empirical precedents.
-Whether it can achieve its theoretical promise remains an open empirical question that only real-world deployment can answer.
+A reference implementation is available at wishocracy.org for public testing and audit.
+Whether Wishocracy can achieve its theoretical promise (truly aligning public resource allocation with citizen welfare) remains an open empirical question that only real-world deployment can answer.

 Important: Service providers represent a distinct, separate layer from the core RAPPA mechanism.
 While RAPPA handles democratic preference aggregation to determine what society should prioritize, service providers address the orthogonal question of how to achieve those priorities.